minjintiger/HomeLab/automation/README.md

 # Security Orchestration (Automation)

-This project implements a one-click security orchestration pipeline on a local homelab.
+This project implements a security orchestration pipeline on a local homelab.

 A single command from the host machine:
 - triggers an attack simulation,